ΦFlow

 Sampling overview explains some more.

-Various sample methods takes us from a Field to a Tensor. math.downsample2x and math.sample_subgrid address special grid relations. field.sample and field.reduce_sample seem to accept arbitrary geometries (?), which is useful although I am still confused about how to specify useful Geometries.
+Various sample methods take us from a Field to a Tensor. math.downsample2x and math.sample_subgrid address special grid relations. field.sample and field.reduce_sample seem to accept arbitrary geometries (?), which is useful although I am still confused about how to specify useful Geometries.

 4 Actual physics

-The actual physics part is what phiflow makes easy.
+The actual physics part is what Phiflow makes easy.

 5 Optimisation